 Additionally, research shows that grey wolves (whom many domestic dogs derived from 13,000 and 17,000 years ago) are true carnivores that eat very little plants.
 One study indicated that wolves lead a “feast and famine” lifestyle that is still present in modern-day dogs (3).

-However, many commercial foods differ in terms of the dietary nutrient profile that the dog’s closest living ancestor eats.
+However, many other dog foods differ in terms of the dietary nutrient profile that the dog’s closest living ancestor eats.
 This is why so many pet owners are convinced that their furry friends would do better on a low-carb diet like the one their ancestors ate.

 Before you decide to feed your dog like a wolf, keep in mind that just like people, no two dogs are the same.
 Some do fine on a mostly plant-based diet high in carbs while others do not.